ad3ller/emonitor/docs/source/output.rst

 SQL
 +++

+Sensor readings can be transmitted by ``emonitor`` to an SQL server (facilitated by `pymysql <https://pymysql.readthedocs.io>`_).
+Tested with MySQL and MariaDB servers.

+An SQL server is considerably more complicated to configure, maintain and secure than an SQLite database.
-Sensor readings can be transmitted to an SQL server using `pymysql <https://pymysql.readthedocs.io>`_.
-This might be appropriate for recording many GBs of data, or to make live sensor readings available over a network.
+It is only recommended for very large databases or to make live sensor readings available over a network.

-Assuming that you have a MySQL (or MariaDB or sim.) server installed and running, create a database and a user with INSERT privileges.
+Connect to your SQL server and create a database and a user with INSERT privileges:

 ::

     mysql> CREATE DATABASE emonitor;